Madeleine Marshall, LISW

 Maddie obtained her Master of Social Work degree from the University of Iowa.
 She has training and experience providing a variety of counseling and support services to clients of diverse backgrounds within schools, community programs, and the juvenile justice system.
 She is excited to bring her knowledge and expertise to private practice.

-Maddie truly appreciates that every individual is unique and believes in taking a person-centered approach when offering counseling services to best meet the needs of her clients.
-She draws on a variety of therapeutic techniques to help each client meet their individual goals, including Person-Centered Therapy (PCT), Child-Centered Play Therapy (CCPT), Cognitive Behavioral Therapy (CBT), Dialectal Behavior Therapy (DBT) and Acceptance & Commitment Therapy (ACT), among others.
+Maddie truly appreciates that every individual is unique and believes in taking a person-centered, strengths-based approach when offering counseling services to best meet the needs of her clients.
+In addition to Person-Centered Therapy (PCT), Maddie will often integrate aspects of Narrative Therapy, Acceptance & Commitment Therapy (ACT), Internal Family Systems (IFS), self-compassion and mindfulness techniques.

 Maddie has a special interest in helping children, adolescents, and adults who have, or have experienced, anxiety, depression, relationship issues, and trauma.
 She also welcomes the opportunity to work with any individual interested in improving their general mental health and well-being.